No medical training. No external scrutiny.

 By the way, when he told me that he had asked exactly what I had asked him to ask, I asked him what questions those were.
 He told me that he could not tell me because of confidentiality.
 He could not quote back to me what I had said to him because of confidentiality?
 They are so used to hiding behind “confidentiality.”

 The whole process seemed design to placate if not defeat me, not find problems, seek justice or protect patients.
 He did not even find the paper trail that I told him about.
 So I got the documents myself and sent them to him.
 Months later when I telephoned his superior I was told, with exasperation, that I’d buried them in a stack of documents.
 It was twenty pages, but apparently that was too much for them because they later said they were closing the case.
 So I reduced the 20 pages to a graph that in one page visually summarized what the documents showed.
 With that they continued reviewing the case for a while longer (before closing it).

 In other words, not only is it necessary for the patient to find the evidence and run the investigation, but it also is necessary for the patient to digest the matter for the state medical board of Ohio and make it into a presentation that can get their attention.
 But even after that, why would they stick their necks out and pursue justice?

 I am doing this not merely for my need for justice, but also as a test case.
 The citizens of Ohio need someone to figure out how to get justice and then explain to them how.
-The citizens of the country need someone to explain why mandatory reporting laws are useless.
-The State and Federal Government need someone to show examples of why current systems don't function.
-Ohio courts need someone to point out the inequity of liability limitations that make it so that someone with an MD can commit blatant violence against a patient and be protected by statutory liability limits, while the victim of the violence is not protected and is silenced by being subjected to unlimited liabilities merely for speaking about it.
+The citizens of the country need someone to explain why mandatory reporting laws are useless (see mandatory reporting).
+The State and Federal Government need someone to show examples of why current systems don’t function.
+Ohio courts need someone to point out the inequity of liability limitations that make it so that someone with an MD can commit blatant violence against a patient and be protected by statutory liability limits, while the victim of the violence is not protected from being silenced by the unlimited liabilities incurred merely for speaking about it.